jhucsf/spring2020/exercise/midterm_review_soln.md

 imulq %r11, %r12    /* D */
 ```

 There are data dependences in this sequence which require the instructions to be executed sequentially.
 For example, instruction B requires the result of instruction A as a source operand.
-So, the pipeline is not used efficiently:
+So, even though there are three integer multipliers which could be used independently, no parallelism is possible.
+(We're assuming that data dependences cannot be satisfied early via forwarding.)

 ```
 Time:      0  1  2  3  4  5  6  7  8  9  10 11 12